Tushar7522/supply-chain-analytics-azure-powerbi/README.md

 - Orders by Market — LATAM (52K) leads, followed by Europe (50K)
 - Revenue by Market — Europe ($10.9M) leads, LATAM ($10.3M) second
 - Monthly Profit Trend — peaks in Jan ($367K) and Aug–Sep ($360K)

+**💼 Business Impact:**
+> - Revenue peaked in 2015–2016 and has been declining — signals a need for strategic review of pricing, product mix, or market expansion
+> - Europe generates the highest revenue ($10.9M) but LATAM handles the highest order volume (52K) — two different growth levers requiring separate strategies
+> - Profit margin at 10.78% with a 54.82% late delivery rate indicates that logistics inefficiency is actively eroding profitability
+> - Monthly profit peaks in January and August–September provide clear windows for promotional planning and inventory buildup

 ![Business Performance Overview](06_PowerBI/Executive_Summary.png)